How much champagne can a girl drink?

 But on this cruise, my mother and I enjoyed several performances.

 Don’t miss “An Evening With Sir Tim Rice.”

 Rice is an award-winning British lyricist who collaborated with Andrew Lloyd Webber to create Jesus Christ, Super Star and Evita.
 He also worked with Elton John on songs for The Lion King.

 Seabourn singers and dancers, dressed all in black, perform against a film backdrop, where Rice narrates introductions to various songs he wrote, like “Don’t Cry For Me Argentina.”

 Another evening, we listened to a wonderful classical piano performance – romantic pieces from Chopin, Liszt and others – by talented concert pianist Naomi Edemariam.

 On what cruise ship have you returned from a full-day’s shore excursion to find your bathtub filled with scented hot water, sprinkled with rose petals?

-Jen, a single traveler we met, told us she returned to find a freshly-drawn bath waiting for her after being away all day, along with a personal note from her suite stewardess saying “Welcome back!
+This was accompanied by a personal note from her suite stewardess saying “Welcome back!
 I thought you’d like this after your long day out.”

 Jen is just one guest who speaks so highly of the Seabourn customer service.